 - Request assistance from SDS staff if you have difficulties with grammar and sentence structure

 - Comprehension problems with mathematics should be discussed with SDS staff

 - Contact the SDS office if you experience poor organization, time management, outlining, exam preparation, recalling and/or memorizing problems

-- If you need the auxiliary aid support of class note takers, technological and adaptive equipment assistance, tape recorded lectures, extended time on exams, taped books, tutors, and/or readers please contact your assigned Accessibility Center counselor.
+- If you need the auxiliary aid support of class note takers, technological and adaptive equipment assistance, tape recorded lectures, extended time on exams, taped books, tutors, and/or readers please contact your assigned Disability Services counselor.

-Accommodations for difficulties in study skills are provided by SDS, but difficulties in academic supports are provided by the NEIU Learning Support Center or TRIO Support Services, which are located in the Library, 4th Floor.
+- Accommodations for difficulties in study skills are provided by SDS, but difficulties in academic supports are provided by the Learning Support Center or TRIO Support Services, which are located in the on the 4th floor of the library.